Truro Anglican Church (Fairfax, Virginia): 21st century

-The leaving members of Truro initiated the first legal proceedings under a Virginia "departure" statute.
-Thereafter, TEC initiated legal proceedings in Virginia to determine the ownership of the facilities.
-Initially a Virginia Circuit Court judge agreed with CANA regarding technical points about whether the TEC was qualified to bring the action, and the case of real property ownership was not decided.
-TEC appealed, and on June 10, 2010, the Virginia Supreme Court overturned the decision of the circuit court, specifically finding that the Virginia statute on which the departing members relied did not apply because the departing members had not joined a "branch" of the same denomination.
 In 2012, the Circuit Court of Fairfax County decided the suit on remand, in combination with several other Northern Virginia TEC property splitting actions.
 Applying the neutral principles of law doctrine, the court upheld TEC's Constitution and Canons and ordered that CANA and the trustees of the withdrawn churches "promptly relinquish control over the properties to the [TEC] Diocese."
 Subsequently, an "unexpected" friendship between Rev. Tory Baucum of Truro Church and the Rev. Shannon Johnston, Bishop of the Diocese of Virginia, resulted in a situation in 2014 where "...the Episcopal Diocese of Virginia and Truro Church have settled their litigation and forged an amicable truce.
+However, Baucum's efforts were criticized by top ACNA leaders such as Archbishop Foley Beach, who wrote that Baucum's decision to reconcile with Johnston was "not in harmony with the Bible’s instruction in dealing with false teachers."